 - Weight: Since they’re suited for intense bouts of HIIT and sprint workouts, the last thing you want is a machine that wobbles and sways as your limbs pump up, down, forward, and backwards.
 Heavier bikes (more than 100 pounds) provide a more stable ride, especially when paired with a wide base, generally between 23 and 30 inches.

 - Price: While the overall design of most air bikes is pretty similar, prices can fluctuate between $600 and $1,300.
-We made sure to include a range of air bike profiles to help accommodate athletes with differing budgets.
+We made sure to include a range of air bike profiles to help accommodate athletes with differing budgets, including some of the best exercise bikes under $1,000.

 - Warranty: Most air bikes come with some sort of warranty against manufacturing errors or damage.
 We prioritized picks that give you plenty of coverage.